elos/documentation/guide/2 - Data Model.md

 #### Motivation

 We need to be able to persist and store structured data.
-If this is not something that intuitively sounds useful, think about your brain.
-Your brain persists information all the time, and some researchers would argue that it is in fact the brain's ability to do so which permits consciousness.
+This likely sounds intuitive: your brain persists information all the time.

 A system must maintain state, which represents the things it wants to remember or needs to rememeber in order to continue functioning.
-This can be everything from user information like email and password, to a history of orders and payments, to the current list of tasks on a todo list.
-We must be able to store this data in a structured way, and be able to retrieve it and reason about it.
+Some example of necessary state include user information such as emails and passwords, order and payment histories, and tasks arranged on a todo list.
+We must be able to store this data in a structured way, and be able to retrieve and reason about it.

 We talk here about the fundamentals of persisted data structures, which we call *records* and their cookie-cutter archetypes, which we call *models*.
 These models compose the ontology of our system, namely the structured data which we need in order to operate.
-Hopefully this provides some motivation to the novice for working through the slightly abstract document which follows.
+We will move to define more abstract concepts now, but all in order to further this aim of modeling structured data.

 #### The Paradigm of Set Theory